nicklockwood/layout/README.md

 }
 ```

 When using a state dictionary, you do not have to pass every single property each time you set the state.
-If you are only updating one property, it is fine to pass a dictionary with only that key/value pair.
+If you are only updating a subset of properties, it is fine to pass a dictionary with only those key/value pairs.
 (This is not the case if you are using a struct, but don't worry - this is only a convenience feature, and makes little or no difference to performance.):

 ```swift
 loadLayout(